brassica-collective/handbook/content/brassica/handbook/Howtos/comms_guidelines.md

 Subgroups on Loomio are used to collect related sets of closed threads that may need to be reviewed.
 For example, we have subgroups for 'Agreement Made' and 'Assembly Minutes'.

 ## Strategic Roadmap = Handbook
 To get a sense of how tasks we are working on relate to the broader strategic goals of the collective we will have the strategic roadmap.
-It’s being developed by participants in PAS crew.
+It’s being developed by participants in DAS crew.

 ## Current Agreements and Processes = Handbook
 Stable versions of documentation related to the project including current agreements, processes and guidelines are published in the [handbook](https://radhousing.org/brassica/handbook/).